Smanar/Domoticz-deCONZ/README.md

-# deCONZ bridge, a Zigbee plugin for Domoticz,
+# deCONZ bridge, a Zigbee plugin for Domoticz.
 It's a python plugin for Domoticz (home automation application).
 It uses the deCONZ REST API to make a bridge beetween your zigbee network and Domoticz using a Dresden Elektronik gateway and their application.